 - Almond Flaxseed Bread.
 BREAD!!!
 Yes, I said it--bread!
 But wait, didn't we give up bread for all this?
 Yes.
 Reset you expectations to zero right now--assume that bread is forever off limits.
 Because if you compare this bread to regular bread, of course, regular bread will win.
 But if you think you're never going to have bread, and you try this one...you'll be amazed!
 You make it in the microwave in under five minutes.
 It's fresh baked bread at just two carbs for over 300 calories of protein and fat.
 It's amazing.
 Even my kids loved it.

 - Butter Bone Broth.
 The bone broth provides much needed collagen.
 The butter gives a long fat burn.
 Throw in some bacon bits for even more flavor.
 Salt to an extreme.
 Almost a meal in itself.

-Pecans are the best nut on keto.
+- Candied Pecans.
+Pecans are the best nut on keto due to their high fat and low carb contents.
 Then you coat them in natural sweetener.
 Even my fussy five-year-old loved them.